 If you want to retire early and only have a million dollars, you’ll have to get creative.

 Here are some options.

 – Move to a cheaper location.
 If I lived in CA this is what I would do.
 I would sell my home and take the equity and buy a more affordable home out right in a cheaper location.
-If you are adventurous, maybe you can look into moving to a cheaper country like Costa Rica, Thailand, or Texas. 😉
+If you are adventurous, maybe you can hire some international movers and move to a cheaper country like Costa Rica, Thailand, or Texas. 😉

 – Generate side income.
 I’m working on this and encourage any retiree to do the same.
 You can explore your hobbies and passions to see if it’s possible to make a little money on the side.
 I believe this will make you happier in the long run.

 – Put that 200k home equity to work.
 Refinance and take the cash out to invest.
 The interest rate is still very low now, but I think this is pretty risky move.
 There is no guarantee that you’ll be able to beat the interest rate.